fitnr/taft/README.md

 ````

 ### Partials
 Taft will register partials from one or more files.
+Unlike with layouts, all of the partials must be parsed before pages can be built, so registering many partials may slow down your build.

 ````
 # Register the partial {{> fun}}